PARADISE OF SWEET WINES!

 Rayne Vigneau 2002 - more sugary than 2001 (dried raisins), botrytis slightly subdued, not as rich and nuanced as 2001.
 Nevertheless a splendid wine.
 2006-2012.
 91p.

 Sigalas Rabaud 2001 – this extremely harmonious wine makes me close to bursting into tears of pure joy.
-Already magnificent last year, it has managed to gain even more richness, complexity and depth.
+It has already been magnificent last year and has gained even more richness, complexity and depth.
 Botrytis here is like an angel's song.
 Wow!!!
 2010-2030.
 96-98p.

 Sigalas Rabaud 2002 - this property has been in sparkling form since 1996.
 2002 is yet another stunning example of meticulous winemaking.
 Pure and refined botrytis, very spicy acacia honey, big concentration combined with many nuances, extremely long aftertaste.
 2008-2018.
 93+p.